 There are many words and terms used to understand gender, sex, sexuality and identity.
 Below you will find a glossary of terms that may be relevant to the LGBTQ community.
-Keep in mind that words change and evolve.
-Some words may have multiple meanings and an individual may have a unique definition for word or term.
-If you’re not sure or don’t understand the context a person may be using, you can respectfully ask them for what it means to them.
+This isn’t a complete list of words and new ones are coming into use all the time.
+Keep in mind that words also change and evolve over time.
+Some words may have multiple meanings and an individual may have a unique definition for words and terms.
+If you’re not sure or don’t understand the context a person may be using a word, you can respectfully ask them for what it means for them.

 Someone who does not identify as having a gender.

 A non-LGBTQ person who supports and stands up for the LGBTQ community.

 The combination of elements of masculinity and femininity.

 A person who does not experience emotional or romantic attraction.

 ASAB - Assigned Sex at Birth (including AMAB & AFAB)

 Abbreviations that refer to one’s Assigned Sex At Birth, typically AMAB (assigned male) or AFAB (assigned female).
 Used to describe trans peoples’ experiences of socially assigned gender and intersex peoples’ experiences of surgically assigned gender.

 A nonbinary identity used by individuals who identify with two or more genders.